 2011-12: Hinostroza finished second in scoring on the Black Hawks behind 16-year-old Taylor Cammarata as Waterloo was third in the Western Division in the USHL's re-aligned divisions.
 He represented the USA in the 2012 U19 World Junior A Challenge.
 Hinostroza scored 20 goals with 24 assists and was plus-11 with 56 penalty minutes in 55 games for Waterloo.
 Waterloo advanced to the USHL Clark Cup playoff finals, losing to Green Bay in a decisive Game 5 but Hinostroza missed the playoffs due to an "upper body injury".
 Hinostroza was the third-leading scorer for the USA at the WJAC, scoring 1 goal with 3 assists in five games.
 Hinostroza was ranked 115th amongst North American skaters in Central Scouting's final rankings and was selected by Chicago in the sixth round (169th overall) of the 2012 NHL Draft.

-Hinostroza will skate in his third USHL season with Waterloo for the 2012-13 season before joining the University of Notre Dame for 2013-14.
-He is definitely a project, but Hinostroza has the potential to develop into a top-nine forward at the pro level.
+Hinostroza will join the University of Notre Dame for 2013-14.
+He is definitely a project, but Hinostroza will have all the time he needs to develop in the NCAA.